 Mainly know him from ALF.
 There's also A Midsummer Night's Dream, and I'm certain I've seen him in other stuff I don't really recall.

-There was Mary Poppins, Babes in Toyland, a couple eps of The Twilight Zone, and he voiced the Mad Hatter in Alice in Wonderland.
+I know him from Mary Poppins; and Babes in Toyland; and The Gnome-Mobile; and a couple eps of The Twilight Zone; and he voiced the Mad Hatter in Alice in Wonderland.
 And he's done other stuff I should see someday.